suncoast-devs/handbook/lessons/front-end-safari/content-first.md

 </ul>
 ```

 Appears to be the header of the page.
-So let's surround this with a `<header>`
+So let's surround this with an `<header>`
 element.
 This element has no specific styling but does have a _semantic_ meaning
 that indicates that this part of the page is an important heading.